mdsufz/MuDoGeR/Manual_MuDoGeR.md

 assembly_report.html  final_assembly.fasta  megahit  metaspades  QUAST_out
 ```

-The ```final_assembly.fasta``` is the assembled sequences that is going to be used in the other modules.
+The ```final_assembly.fasta``` is the assembled sequences that are going to be used in the other modules.

 ![](https://github.com/mdsufz/MuDoGeR/blob/master/Assembly.png)

-## Module 1 final considerations
+### Module 1 final considerations

-Please, be aware of the folder struture expected as a result from module 1.
+Please, be aware of the folder structure expected as a result of module 1.

 ```console
 output/path/